wholefoodsbroccoli/debate-dragons/docs/why.md

 If you're reading this and you feel like you might be one of us,

-## I don't want to sound stupid in front of other people...
+## I don't want to sound stupid in front of other people.

 ## It sounds kind of cool, but I'm too lazy xdddd